-The Navy ordered USS GERMANTOWN March 26, 1982.
-Four years later, on Feb.
-8, 1986, the ship was commissioned.
-It played a significant role during Operations Desert Shield and Desert Storm.
-The ship participated in mock amphibious assaults in the United Arab Emirates after the start of the air war in preparation for a possible amphibious assault.
+On March 26, 1982, the Navy ordered USS Germantown and later on Feb.
+8, 1986 she was commissioned.
+She played a significant role during Operations Desert Shield and Desert Storm.
+She participated in mock amphibious assaults in the United Arab Emirates after the start of the air war in preparation for a possible amphibious assault.

-On August 16, 2002, USS HARPERS FERRY relieved USS GERMANTOWN as a forward deployed naval unit in Sasebo, Japan.
-Germantown returned to San Diego, where she underwent a $25 million overhaul.
-One year later, the ship deployed to the Arabian Gulf as part of Expeditionary Strike Group One.
-Germantown supported Operation Iraqi Freedom by landing Marines and equipment from the 13th Marine Expeditionary Unit.
+On August 16, 2002, USS Harpers Ferry relieved LSD 42 as a forward deployed naval unit in Sasebo, Japan.
+The docking ship returned to San Diego where she underwent a $25 million overhaul.
+One year later, the she deployed to the Arabian Gulf as part of Expeditionary Strike Group One.
+She also supported Operation Iraqi Freedom by landing Marines and equipment from the 13th Marine Expeditionary Unit.

-Commissioned on February 8, 1986, USS GERMANTOWN is the second ship of the WHIDBEY ISLAND class dock landing ships, and the first assigned to the Pacific Fleet.
-The WHIDBEY ISLAND class LSD was specifically designed to operate with the Navy’s new Landing Craft Air Cushion assault craft and can carry more LCAC’s than any other Navy ship.
-GERMANTOWN was the first LSD to deploy with this new weapon system in 1987.
+On February 8, 1986, USS Germantown was commissioned is the second ship of the Whidbey Island-class dock landing ships, and the first to be assigned to the Pacific Fleet.
+The Whidbey Island-class LSD was specifically designed to operate with the Navy’s new Landing Craft Air Cushion assault craft and can carry more LCAC’s than any other naval ship.
+She was the first LSD to deploy with this new weapon system in 1987.

-On 1 December 1990, GERMANTOWN departed San Diego enroute to the Arabian Gulf as part of the largest West Coast amphibious task force since 1965.
-The ship played a significant role during Operations DESERT SHIELD and DESERT STORM, conducting mock amphibious assaults in the United Arab Emirates in preparation for a possible landing as part of DESERT STORM.
+On December 1, 1990, she departed from San Diego for the Arabian Gulf as part of the largest West Coast amphibious task force since 1965.
+The ship played a significant role during Operations Desert Shield and Desert Storm conducting mock amphibious assaults in the United Arab Emirates.

-Shortly after returning from DESERT STORM, GERMANTOWN shifted her homeport to Sasebo, Japan.
-There she operated as a forward deployed asset in the Navy’s Seventh Fleet until she was relieved on August 16, 2002 by USS HARPERS FERRY (LSD 49).
-GERMANTOWN returned to San Diego, CA, where she underwent a $25 million overhaul.
+Shortly after returning from Desert Storm, the dock landing ship shifted her homeport to Sasebo, Japan.
+There she operated as a forward deployed asset in the Navy’s Seventh Fleet until she was relieved on August 16, 2002 by USS Harpers Ferry (LSD 49).
+She then returned to San Diego where she underwent a $25 million overhaul.

-GERMANTOWN deployed again in February 2006 to the Arabian Gulf in support of operation ENDURING FREEDOM carrying Marines of the 11th MEU to Kuwait.
-She assisted Iraq in the North Arabian Gulf by responding to an oil fire on the Khwar Al Amaya Oil Terminal and by querying vessels before they entered Iraqi waters.
-GERMANTOWN constantly contributed to coalition objectives by conducting presence Operations throughout the Arabian Gulf before returning to her homeport in August 2006.
+The dock landing ship deployed again in February 2006 to the Arabian Gulf in support of operation Enduring Freedom where she was carried Marines of the 11th MEU to Kuwait.
+She assisted Iraq in the North Arabian Gulf by responding to an oil fire on the Khwar Al Amaya Oil Terminal.
+She constantly contributed to coalition objectives by conducting presence Operations throughout the Arabian Gulf before returning back to her homeport in August 2006.